irfStudio/send-email-notification/README.md

 Using [the Python library](https://pypi.org/project/sendgrid/), send email to people with the content, subject, attachments of your choice.

+## Pre-Requisites
+To run this action you'll need:

+A [SendGrid API Key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/).
+SendGrid is [free to up 100 e-mails a day](https://sendgrid.com/pricing/) so feel free to register and get your API KEY.

 This repository is used inside Github Actions in the following format:

 ## Send email to one address